Onagawa Nuclear Power Plant

 The Onagawa Nuclear Power Plant (女川原子力発電所, Onagawa genshiryoku hatsudensho) is a nuclear power plant located on a 1,730,000 m2 (432 acres) site in Onagawa in the Oshika District and Ishinomaki city, Miyagi Prefecture, Japan.
 It is managed by the Tohoku Electric Power Company.
 It was the most quickly constructed nuclear power plant in the world.

 All the reactors were constructed by Toshiba.

 The Onagawa-3 unit was used as a prototype for the Higashidori Nuclear Power Plant.

-The plant was shut down after the 2011 Tōhoku earthquake and tsunami.
+The plant had been shut down after the 2011 Tōhoku earthquake and tsunami.

 The Onagawa nuclear power plant was the closest nuclear power plant to the epicenter, and facing the Pacific Ocean on Japan's north-east coast, experienced very high levels of ground shaking – among the strongest of any plant affected by the earthquake – and some flooding from the tsunami that followed.

 All three reactors at the power plant successfully withstood the earthquake and tsunami without accident.

 Following an IAEA inspection in 2012, the agency stated that "The structural elements of the NPS (nuclear power station) were remarkably undamaged given the magnitude of ground motion experienced and the duration and size of this great earthquake".

 More recently, Tohoku Electric reported that the third floor of No. 2 reactor building lost about 70% of its structural rigidity and the first floors lost 25%, compared to when they were built, and was planning to reinforce the structures for increased quake resistance.

 In 2013 the station operators sent an application request to restart unit 2 at Onagawa to the Japanese Nuclear Regulation Authority (NRA).
-Reactor 2 was expected to be restarted in 2021 following upgrade work, but the starting date has since be postponed to February 2024.
+Reactor 2 finally restarted on October 29 2024.

 Reactors

 It was announced in 2018, that Onagawa Unit 1 which has been idled since 2011 will be decommissioned.
-Tohoku Electric also plans to resume operations of the Onagawa Unit 2 reactor in 2020-21 following significant safety improvements.
+Tohoku Electric resumed operations of the Onagawa Unit 2 reactor in 2024 following significant safety improvements.